Bronchiolitis usually is caused by viruses.

 A doctor's evaluation

 Most children recover at home in 3 to 5 days.
+However, wheezing and coughing may continue for 2 to 4 weeks.
 With proper care, the chance of developing serious consequences due to bronchiolitis is low, even for children who need to be hospitalized.

 Some children have repeated episodes of wheezing after having had bronchiolitis.